usmanUI/usmanUI/README.md

 # Hi, I'm Usman Dawoodi

 UX Engineer & indie builder.
-I turn complex problems into clean, functional products, mostly B2B/SaaS and AI-driven tools.
+Passionate about finding solutions to real world problems.

 ## What I Do